sustainjane98/spectre/README.md

 **The main files are:**

-- `default.hbs` – the base template that contains the global header and footer
+- `default.hbs` – The parent template containing the global header/footer
-- `home.hbs` – the homepage
+- `home.hbs` – The homepage
-- `index.hbs` – the main template for listing posts
+- `index.hbs` – The primary template for generating a list of posts
-- `post.hbs` – the template for displaying individual posts
+- `post.hbs` – The template for displaying individual posts
-- `page.hbs` – used for standalone pages
+- `page.hbs` – Used for standalone pages
-- `tag.hbs` – used for tag archives, e.g. all posts with the tag `news`
+- `tag.hbs` – Used for tag archives, e.g., “all posts tagged `news`”
-- `author.hbs` – used for author archives, e.g. all posts by Jamie
+- `author.hbs` – Used for author archives, e.g., “all posts by Jamie”

-You can also create custom templates by adding a page slug to the template filename.
+You can also create custom templates by adding the page slug to the template filename.
 For example:

-- `page-about.hbs` – custom template for an `/about/` page
+- `page-about.hbs` – Custom template for an `/about/` page
-- `tag-news.hbs` – custom template for the `/tag/news/` archive
+- `tag-news.hbs` – Custom template for the `/tag/news/` archive
-- `author-ines.hbs` – custom template for the `/author/ines/` archive
+- `author-ines.hbs` – Custom template for the `/author/ines/` archive

 # Routes

-This theme supports a static homepage as well as a blog index.
-To set a static homepage at `/`, you must customize the [routes.yaml](routes.yaml) file.
+This theme supports a static homepage as well as a blog index page.
+To set a static homepage at `/`, you need to adjust the [routes.yaml file](routes.yaml).

-For example (the slug for the homepage in this example is `start`, hence `data: page.start`):
+For example (the slug of the homepage is `start`, so we use `data: page.start`):

 ```
 routes: